Thinking About the

-Steering clear of the ire, I waited patiently to find out more, until the day of its official announcement this week where I had an opportunity to see, hold, and try the camera for myself.
+Steering clear of the ire, I waited patiently to find out more, until the day of its official announcement where I had an opportunity to see, hold, and try the camera for myself.

 The lighter-than-expected weight was only my first surprise.
 As someone who shoots a gripped E-M1 Mark II professionally, it’s a familiar form factor to me.

 While I can’t offer any longer term thoughts until I’ve had an opportunity to shoot with the camera for a while, my first impressions of the E-M1X were extremely positive.